phaxier/Hair-salon/README.md

 CREATE DATABASE hair_salon;
 CREATE TABLE stylists (id serial PRIMARY KEY, name varchar);
 CREATE TABLE clients (id serial PRIMARY KEY, name varchar, gender varchar, int cellphone);

-Go to https://enigmatic-headland-33957.herokuapp.com/ for more information.
-Known Bugs
+## Known Bugs
 No known bugs.

 ## Support and contact details

-If you run into any issues or have questions, ideas or concerns, contact me at janetisak@yahoo.com.
+If you run into any issues or have questions, ideas or concerns, contact me at phaxier@yahoo.com.
 I encourage you to make a contribution to the code if see fit for improvement.

 ## Technologies Used
 Java